 - Employee portals that can be customized based on employee needs and allow access to personal information

-- Automated surveys and polls used as a means of gathering information and opinions from employees throughout their early days, weeks and months with the company—and beyond
+- Automated surveys and polls gathering information and opinions from employees throughout their early days with the company—and beyond

-The wide array of options available means that organizations can customize their use of digital—and traditional—communication channels to engage their various audiences.
+The options available means that organizations can customize their use of digital—and traditional communication channels to engage their various audiences.

 Best Practices in Digital Onboarding

 Not all employees need, or benefit from, the same onboarding experience.
 Unfortunately, that’s what they usually get.

 Digital onboarding, process flows, and event triggers can personalize the experience for each employee.
 Regardless of their role, past experience and knowledge, and personal preferences.